microsoft/winget-cli/docs/source.md

 > <ul>Contoso ->  https://www.contoso.com/cache

 ### list source details
-In order to get complete details on the source, pass in the name used to identify the repo.
+In order to get complete details on the source, pass in the name used to identify the source.
 For example:
 > C:\winget source list --name contoso
 > Name   : contoso